 Are you interested in learning about the latest nutrition “hot” topics?
-If so, then you are in luck as BMS is excited to offer a series of nutritional talks through Employee Wellness!
+If so, then you are in luck as Employee Wellness is excited to offer a series of nutritional talks with the Biomedical Sciences Department!
 All topics will be presented by registered dietitians and/or faculty members in Biomedical Sciences.
 Due to our love of food, light snacks will be served at each session!
 There is no fee for these talks, but registration is required.

 Dispelling Nutrition Myths – Tuesday, January 31st (5:15 – 6:30 PM)